pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[[Musk quote](#musk)] Be a scientist, engineer, or scholar.
 At some point you either realize you were lied to as a child, that you can't actually be anything or do everything, or you realize amazing things are within reach because you understand and can build upon the great history of human intellectual and technological achievement.
 The abundance of possibility and far-farsightedness gained by standing on the shoulders of giants are worth the struggle of the climb."

+"She's dressed like she wants to be undressed."

 "High, wild places are the closest thing I have to a church.
 They’ve nurtured my soul for more than 60 years.
 They’ve restored my emotional equilibrium during periods of despair.
 They are where I feel most at peace....There is no getting around the fact that steep terrain is inherently dangerous, however.
 And for those of us who spend as much time as possible on the heights, our dirty little secret is the hazards are actually part of the appeal.
 The danger sharpens the senses, rids the mind of trivialities, compels one to focus exclusively on the moment.
 Stepping out of your comfort zone and confronting your fears can be transformative. ...
 A life of excessive caution can be even more injurious than its opposite."
 –-Jon Krakauer, Foreword to *No Words for the Way Down*